eminemence/python3_OOPs/DOCS/Chapter_05-When-To-Use-Object-Oriented-Programming/ReadMe.md

 * There are manager objects which tie all the object together and do the actual work.
 * The main advantages for a manager objects are,
     - **Readability** : The code for each steps is in a self-contained unit that is easy to read and understand.
-    - **Extensibility** : If a subclass wanted to modify the actual manager to do something, it can easily done by over-rinding individual methods.
+    - **Extensibility** : If a subclass wanted to modify the actual manager to do something, it can easily done by over-riding individual methods.
     - **Partitioning** : A external class could create instance of this class and call the appropriate method.

 ### Inheritance and Composition ###